 West Michigan Rivers

-In the springtime, we find walleye and pike along any rocky bank or current break and target these fish using crankbaits and jigs.
-Though not always a limit catch, on most days an angler will bring home a few tasty fillets.
-Our Michigan Rivers offer tremendous trout fishing for not only the fly angler, but for traditional gear anglers as well.
-Large numbers of rainbow, brown and native brook trout call these waters home.
+In the Summertime, we find Smallmouth Bass, Walleye and Pike along any rocky bank or current break and target these fish using crankbaits and jigs.
+Though not always a limit catch, on most days anangler will bring home a few tasty fillets.
+Our Michigan Rivers offer tremendous trout fishing for not only the fly angler, but for traditional gear and centerpin anglers as well.
+Large numbers of rainbow trout and Brown trout call these waters home.
 As big and colorful as anywhere, the trout here are an anglers dream as they readily take seasonal offerings.
-Nearly all of these rivers receive large amounts of planter trout that are eager to bite all year long.
+Nearly all of these rivers receive large amounts of planter trout that are eager to bite all year long as well as some real trophy size fish.

 Summertime Bass Fishing